Jaetoxi/amax.dockers/amax.meta.chain/README.md

 curl http://127.0.0.1:8888/v1/producer/create_snapshot | json_pp
 ```

-3. Wait for `amnod` to process several blocks after the snapshot completed.
+3. Wait for `node` to process several blocks after the snapshot completed.
 The goal is for the `state-history` files to contain at least 1 more block than the portable snapshot has, and for the blocks.log file to contain the block after it has become irreversible.

-4. Stop amnod
+4. Stop node
 5. Make backups of:
 - The newly-created portable snapshot (`data/snapshots/snapshot-xxxxxxx.bin`)
 - The contents of `data/state-history`: